-Pima Community College has been awarded a grant to help students study abroad at the Instituto Tecnológico de Hermosillo (ITH).
+Pima Community College has been awarded a grant to help students “have the experience of a lifetime” by studying abroad at the Instituto Tecnológico de Hermosillo (ITH).

-The grant is provided by 100,000 Strong in the U.S., an innovation fund that seeks to “fuel strategic new partnerships among higher education institutions in the United States and the rest of the Western Hemisphere to create innovative and sustainable student exchange and training programs,” according to the Grant.
+The grant is provided by 100,000 Strong in the Americas, an innovation fund that seeks to “fuel strategic new partnerships among higher education institutions in the United States and the rest of the Western Hemisphere to create innovative and sustainable student exchange and training programs.”

-Six students will be chosen to study theoretical and proven practices in the field of clean energy and sustainability from March 9-18.
+Six students will be chosen to study theoretical and proven practices in the field of clean energy and sustainability from March 9 to 18.
 During their stay, the students will have the opportunity to launch a learning campaign to educate the community on energy-saving tools.

 Pima also will recieve six ITH students who will be studying similar topics and launching campaigns here in Tucson.